Macleod (Vic.)

 Macleod has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include 149 McKimmies Road Residential Precinct, RMIT University Bundoora Campus Developments, La Trobe University City of the Future, and University Hill Master Planned Community.
-The following list details those most likely to be relevant.
+AreaSearch has identified eleven projects that could impact the area significantly due to their potential influence on local infrastructure.
+Among these key projects are 149 McKimmies Road Residential Precinct, RMIT University Bundoora Campus Developments, La Trobe University City of the Future, and University Hill Master Planned Community.
+The following list details those most likely to be relevant:.

 Professional plan users can use the search below to filter and access additional projects.